htdebeer/pandocomatic/README.md

   source.md
 ```

-Sure, when I write about history, the csl file and bibliography changes.
+Sure, when I write about history, the [CSL](http://citationstyles.org/) file and bibliography changes.
 And I do not need the `--mathjax` option like I do when I am writing about mathematics education.
 Still, all these invocations are quite similar.

 I already wrote the program *do-pandoc.rb* as part of a [Ruby](https://www.ruby-lang.org/en/) wrapper around pandoc, [paru](https://heerdebeer.org/Software/markdown/paru/).
 Using *do-pandoc.rb* I can specify the options to pandoc as pandoc metadata in the source file itself.
 The above pandoc invocation then becomes: